appsbykuldeep/gt_basicbundle/README.md

 Sring gtThousentText  /// Return in ##,##,###.## format

-/// Use Below functions on Datetime
+/// Use Below functions on DateTime / String of DateTime

 Sring gtDateddMMyyformat  /// Return Date in dd-MMM-yyy or -